PurdueMINDS/NN_CGInvariance/README.md

-# Neural Network Extrapolations with G-invariances from a Single Environment
+# Neural Networks for Learning Counterfactual G-Invariances from Single Environments

-This repository is the official implementation of [link anonymized].
+This repository is the official implementation of [Neural Networks for Learning Counterfactual G-Invariances from Single Environments](https://openreview.net/forum?id=7t1FcJUWhi3).

 In this work, we introduce a novel learning framework for single-environment extrapolations, where invariance to transformation groups is mandatory even without evidence, unless the learner deems it inconsistent with the training data.
 We also introduce sequence and image extrapolation tasks that validate our framework.